Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Background and Related Work

+Our work falls into the second category.
 Most similar to our work is MIP~\cite{aichberger2025attacking}.
-While MIP acknowledges dynamic visual context should be considered, it only introduces minor changes to the surrounding content and does not account for variations in the trigger image's position.
-Furthermore, the trigger images used in MIP occupy a relatively large area, neglecting the second challenge we highlight in this paper regarding the trigger's small proportion of total content.
-In contrast, our work considers significant variations in both trigger positions and surrounding content, closely simulating real-world scenarios characterized by highly dynamic internet content.
-To our knowledge, this study presents the first systematic investigation into how small trigger images perform within dynamically changing visual contexts when attacking GUI agents.
+While MIP acknowledges dynamic visual context should be considered, it only introduces minor changes to the surrounding visual context and does not account for variations in the trigger image's position.
+In contrast, our work considers significant variations in both trigger positions and surrounding visual context, closely simulating real-world scenarios characterized by highly dynamic internet content.
+To our knowledge, this study presents the first systematic investigation into how trigger images perform within dynamically changing visual contexts when attacking GUI agents.